smart-on-fhir/health-cards-dev-tools/README.md

 # SMART Health Cards Validation SDK

 This project provides a tool to help implementers of the [SMART Health Card Framework](https://smarthealth.cards/) validate the artifacts they produce.
-The package's version number, currently `0.3.1`, matches the [specification version](https://smarthealth.cards/changelog/) the tool validates.
+The package's version number, currently `0.4.1`, matches the [specification version](https://smarthealth.cards/changelog/) the tool validates.

 ## Setup

 1. Make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system; the latest Long-Term Support (LTS) version is recommended for both.
+[OpenSSL](https://www.openssl.org/) is also needed to validate certificate chains which could be present in issuer JSON Web Keys (`x5c` value); if absent, chain validation is skipped.

 2. Get the source, for example using git: